BestBotDeveloper/Server-Bot-Documentation/documention.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+The usage of the bot can be found in the documentation as well as the usage of our custom built in bot API.

 <p align="right">(<a href="#top">back to top</a>)</p>